MDxWARRIORxOP/memes-package/README.md

 // OR using ES modules
 import { getMeme } from "memes-api";

-// here sfw means 'Save for work' which means no sexual content.
+// here sfw means 'Safe for work' which means no sexual content.
 // if sfw == true, then there is not going to be any sexual content.
 // if sfw == false, then there could be some sexual content. const meme = await getMeme({ sfw: true });